Modern Software Engineering in the LAMMPS Molecular Dynamics Software Package: Development Process, Refactoring, Testing, and Deployment: History of LAMMPS

 A notable addition is the integration of features from the GRASP MD program developed by Aidan Thompson, which started in 2006.
 This made a variety of many-body potentials available for the first time in an open-source software package.
 The next substantial addition was the GPU package in 2009, an effort that combined contributions from multiple groups and was led by W. Michael Brown\cite{gpu2011,gpu2012}.
 This marked the first availability of GPU acceleration in LAMMPS (using CUDA or OpenCL, later extended to HIP).
-Another significant milestone was the addition of the KOKKOS package, which started in 2014, originally written by Christian Trott, which provides \emph{performance portable} support for accelerator hardware on all major HPC platforms by employing the Kokkos library\cite{kokkos,kokkos22} (Fig.\ref{fig:citations}).
+Another significant milestone was the addition of the KOKKOS package\cite{lammps_kokkos} in 2014.
+It was originally written by Christian Trott and provides \emph{performance-portable} support for accelerator hardware on all major HPC platforms by employing the Kokkos library\cite{kokkos,kokkos22} (Fig.~\ref{fig:citations}) and has grown since then significantly thanks to a variety of contributors.

 The development was made more transparent by providing access to a read-only mirror of the subversion\cite{subversion} repository used for LAMMPS development which was also converted to a read-only git repository\cite{git}.
 The maintenance of LAMMPS during this time was shared between researchers at Sandia and Temple University.
 After many discussions, the LAMMPS development moved in 2016 to GitHub, and the LAMMPS developers use git directly and exclusively.
 GitHub would maintain a subversion client gateway until January 2024.
+The mechanics of this transition are described in Sect.~\ref{sec:scm:git}.